Radiation Therapy Program

 RTT 4222.
 Directed Clinical Learning V.

-The students will complete their clinical training by practicing all the skills they have learned in the classroom, lab, and clinical practicum.
-The students will continue demonstrating proficiency while completing the Skills Competency Checklist.
+This course provides students with the opportunity to complete their final phase of clinical training by practicing and refining all skills learned in the classroom, lab, and clinical practicum.
+Students continue to demonstrate proficiency in treatment delivery, simulation, dosimetry applications, and patient care while completing the Skills Competency Checklist and required ARRT and Texas State clinical competencies.

 Grade Mode: Standard Letter